syedanida/DocInsight-AI/README.md

 <!-- ## Support
 For any questions, issues, or feedback, please contact our  team  -->

+## Steps to run
+- Getting Started

+To get started with DocInsight-AI, follow these steps:

+1. ⁠Clone the repository from GitHub.

+2. Navigate to the web  directory and create a .env file that contains your google OAuth API keys.

+3. Install the necessary dependencies using ⁠ npm install⁠.

+4. Start the development server using ⁠ npm run dev.

+5. ⁠Navigate to the flask directory.

+6. ⁠Install the flask dependencies using ⁠ pip install flask⁠.

+7. Start flask server using ⁠ flask run.

+8. Access the web application through your browser.

+- Alternatively, if you prefer to use Docker:

+1. Install Docker on your system.

+2. ⁠Navigate to the project directory.

+3. ⁠Execute ⁠ docker-compose up ⁠ to start the application.

+4. ⁠Access the web application through your browser.

 ## Acknowledgments
 We would like to acknowledge the following open-source projects and datasets that have contributed to the development of our platform: